jacobkap/ucrbook/docs/offenses_known.md

 A crime is considered exceptionally cleared if the police can identify the offender, have enough evidence to arrest the offender, know where the offender is, but is unable to arrest them.
 Some examples of this are the death of the offender or when the victim refuses to cooperate in the case.

-Unfortunately this data does not differentiate between clearances by arrest or by exceptional means.
+Unfortunately, this data does not differentiate between clearances by arrest or by exceptional means.
 For a comprehensive report on how this variable can be exploited to exaggerate clearance rates, see [this report by ProPublica](https://www.propublica.org/article/when-it-comes-to-rape-just-because-a-case-is-cleared-does-not-mean-solved) on exceptional clearances with rape cases.

 ### Cleared Where All Offenders Are Under 18